-- Using hollow core ribbed slab not only reduces building costs it also reduce the overall weight of the structure.
+- Hollow core ribbed slab not only reduces building costs it also reduces the overall weight of the structure.

-- Excellent fire resistance and sound insulation are another attributes of hollow core slab due to its thickness.
+- Excellent fire resistance and sound insulation are other attributes of hollow core slab due to its thickness.

 - It eliminates the need to drill in slabs for electrical and plumbing units.